ls1intum/thesis-template-typst/chapters/06/main.typ

 Some toolbar items are cut off because of the device's width, others are only visible if the user scrolls.
 Recognize rather than recall.

-== Limitations
+== Limitations <ev-limitations>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias
+//   Note: Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias
-]
+// ]
 @runeson2012case describes four aspects of validity, on which basis we discuss the validity of our manual test.

 // Copy of bachelor's thesis, p.48